Tryth8/Tracker/README.md

 # Tracker
-Not serious project, I mainly practiced React here and learnt to use REST API connecting React with DRF.
+Not serious project, I mainly practiced React here and learnt to use REST API by connecting React with DRF.

 Not completed for now, so I did not deploy it yet